 She calmed down and enrolled in a Masters degree at Macquarie University in Sydney.
 As part of that degree, she wrote her first novel, Three Wishes.
 It was accepted by the lovely people at Pan Macmillan and went on to be published around the world.
-(Her latest books are published by the equally lovely people at Penguin in both the US and the UK)
+(Her latest books are published by the equally lovely people at Amy Einhorn Books in the US and Penguin in the UK)

-Since then she has written three more novels for adults, as well as a series of books for children.
+Since then she has written four more novels for adults, as well as a series of books for children.